SkyTemple/tilequant/README.rst

 .. image:: https://github.com/SkyTemple/tilequant/raw/master/examples/export_example2.png

-(This example is based on the old legacy version).
+(This example is based on an old legacy version).

 This tool is not affiliated with Nintendo, Spike Chunsoft or any of the parties involved in creating Pokémon Mystery Dungeon Explorers of Sky.
 This is a fan-project.